French Sauces – Celebrating Seven Years of The Mother of All Sauces Class

 You would find with great difficulty a traditional French recipe without sauce – and sometimes lots of it.
 Rich, creamy, delicious and quintessentially French.
-Head to Paul Bocuse’s Michelin starred restaurant in Lyon and you will know just what I am talking about.
+Head to the late Paul Bocuse’s Michelin starred restaurant in Lyon and you will know just what I am talking about.

 So where has the sauce gone, you may wonder?
 Young chefs are telling us old guys that the sauce is out.
-Lately, the traditional sauces have disappeared from most Michelin restaurant menus, they prefer to use more jus or reductions to serve with meat and fish, it is lighter and healthier – probably, but certainly not better than a thick green peppercorn sauce served with a steak and fresh home-made fries.
+Lately, the traditional sauces have disappeared from most Michelin restaurant menus, they prefer to use more jus or reductions to serve with meat and fish, it is lighter and healthier –ย probably, but certainly not better than a thick green peppercorn sauce served with a steak and fresh home-made fries.
 Is your mouth watering yet?

 French Sauces